(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 LEARN MORE

-If you want to create a real backup file of your hard drive, the following three ways provide you with more valid solutions.
-You can compare these methods and choose the one that suits you the best.
+If you want to create a real backup file of your hard drive, there are three valid methods to consider.
+These options allow you to compare and choose the best solution for your needs.

 Method 2.
 Backup an Entire Computer Hard Drive with Qiling Backup

-The second way to backup data is to use third-party Windows backup software.
-This method is more reliable than manual backup because it allows you to create a complete backup of everything on your hard drive.
-Many backup software programs are available on the market, such as Qiling Backup Free, Macrium Reflect, Acronis Cyber Protect Home Office, etc.
+Backing up data can be done through third-party Windows backup software, providing a more reliable method than manual backup.
+This approach allows for a complete backup of everything on the hard drive, offering a higher level of security.
+Various backup software programs are available, including Qiling Backup Free, Macrium Reflect, and Acronis Cyber Protect Home Office, among others.

-These backup programs allow you to create a backup of your entire hard drive or selected files and folders.
-They also allow you to schedule automatic backups and store the backup files on an external hard drive, network drive, or cloud storage.
+Backup software allows you to create a backup of your entire hard drive or selected files and folders, and can be scheduled to run automatically, saving the backup files to an external drive, network drive, or cloud storage.

 When choosing backup software, you should consider the following factors:

 When selecting backup contents, you should know that this backup software allows you to create backups of individual files/folders, operating system, an entire hard drive or a single partition with all data and programs in it, and Outlook mails are included as well.
-Now download and install Qiling Backup for free from the download button, and follow the guide below to backup your hard drive.
+You can download and install Qiling Backup for free and follow the guide to backup your hard drive.

 Step 1.
 Open Qiling Backup and choose "Disk/partition Backup" on the home page.